Forward Trust (Confirmed)

 Leaving his United Nations post in early 2003, Mike returned to the UK, and the non-governmental sector.
 After a year as chief executive of The Blenheim Project, a provider of community treatment services in London, he took up his current post as chief executive of RAPt in 2004.

-Mike continues to engage in policy issues as Co-ordinator of the International Drug Policy Forum, a global network of non-government organisations (NGOs) with an interest in the promotion of evidence-based drug policy.
+Mike continued to engage in policy issues as President for 10 years of the International Drug Policy Consortium – a global network of non-government organisations with an interest in the promotion of evidence-based drug policy – and since 2018 as the strategic advisor to the UK Parliamentary Group on Drug Policy Reform.